OpenAPS: Regulatory concerns

-As with the Nightscout project more generally and as a non-commercial open source project, OpenAPS has not been regulated by the FDA; this has raised some regulatory concerns, particularly since each user builds their own implementation of the system.
+As with the Nightscout project more generally and as a non-commercial open source project, OpenAPS has not been subject to regulation; this has raised some regulatory concerns, particularly since each user builds their own implementation of the system.

-This has also raised some ethical concerns.
+This has also raised some ethical concerns by regulators and researchers.
 The OpenAPS project emphasizes a "use at your own risk" approach, with the following disclaimer:

 Commercial alternatives

-In September 2016, subsequent to the development of OpenAPS, the FDA released its first approval for an automated insulin delivery device for type 1 diabetes: Medtronic’s MiniMed 670G hybrid closed looped system.
+In September 2016, subsequent to the development of OpenAPS, the US FDA released its first approval for an automated insulin delivery device for type 1 diabetes, for Medtronic's MiniMed 670G hybrid closed-loop system.